Exim Bank of India: Management

-Loans and investments
+Loans and Investments

-LOCs given by the exim bank of India:
+LOCs given by the INDIA EXIM BANK:

-In March 2008, the bank provided a credit of 100 million dollars to finance a road construction project and the construction of electrical infrastructure for the government of Nepal.
+In March-2008, the bank provided a credit of 100 million dollars to finance a road construction project and the construction of electrical infrastructure for the government of Nepal.

-In February 2019, the bank provided a credit of 200 million dollars to finance a project in the field of housing and infrastructure to the government of Uzbekistan.
+In February-2019, the bank provided a credit of 200 million dollars to finance a project in the field of housing and infrastructure to the government of Uzbekistan.

-In March 2019, the bank provided a credit of 83 million dollars to finance a project in the field of solar energy in the Democratic republic of Congo.
+In March-2019, the bank provided a credit of 83 million dollars to finance a project in the field of solar energy in the Democratic republic of Congo.

-In March 2019, the bank provided a credit of 800 million dollars to finance projects in the Republic of Maldives.
+In March-2019, the bank provided a credit of 800 million dollars to finance projects in the Republic of Maldives.

-In August 2019, the bank provided a credit of 38 million dollars for an industrial project, in the field of water systems, to the Republic of Mozambique.
+In August-2019, the bank provided a credit of 38 million dollars for an industrial project, in the field of water systems, to the Republic of Mozambique.

-In October 2019, the bank provided a credit of 30 million dollars to the Republic of Sierra Leone.
+In October-2019, the bank provided a credit of 30 million dollars to the Republic of Sierra Leone.